Speak with a Licensed Insurance Agent

 Your insurance company cannot drop you for developing a health problem.

 If you bought your policy before 1992, there is a possibility that the insurance company can refuse to renew the policy as long as it gets the state’s approval.
-If your policy is canceled, you have the guaranteed-issue right to buy another Medicare Supplement policy without being subject to medical underwriting.
+If your policy is canceled, you have the guaranteed-issue right to buy another Medicare Supplement insurance plan without being subject to medical underwriting.

 Moving to another state will not cancel your Medigap policy.
 In general, if you have Original Medicare (Part A and Part B) you can keep your current Medigap policy regardless of where you live.
 However:

-You may wish to switch Medicare Supplement plans to pay a lower premium or get different coverage.
+You may wish to switch Medicare Supplement insurance plans to pay a lower premium or get different coverage.
 If you’re outside your 6-month Medigap Open Enrollment Period and don’t have guaranteed-issue rights, you may not be able to switch, or you may have to answer medical questions and be charged a higher premium.
 If you find an insurance company willing to sell you a policy, don’t cancel your first policy until you are sure that you want keep the new policy.
 The first 30 days of the new policy is the period where you can decide if you want to keep the new policy.
 During this period, you’ll need to pay the premium for both policies.
-Beyond this 30-day period, you can’t have more than one Medicare Supplement policy.
+Beyond this 30-day period, you can’t have more than one Medicare Supplement insurance plan.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.